 Fibromyalgia, like many other conditions, can lead to isolation and loneliness.
-Social isolation is a problem for many people and especially those with chronic illness and chronic pain.
-A huge part of Fibromyalgia is the pain which in itself is isolating as we feel that others do not understand or want to know what we are going through.
+Social isolation is a problem for many people and especially for those with chronic illness and chronic pain.
+A huge part of Fibromyalgia is the pain, which in itself is isolating, as we feel that others do not understand or want to know what we are going through.
 This can make us withdraw.

 Below I have started a list of different Fibromyalgia support groups available and I would love to hear from you if you have some to add.

 National Fibromyalgia and Chronic Pain Association (NFCPA) List of American Support Meetings

 Fibromyalgia Forum founded in 2008 and run by volunteers who have Fibromyalgia.

 Patients like me Fibromyalgia Forum with over 112,000 members.